nihilowy/surfer/README.md

 Based on webkit2gtk and gtk3.
 Lariza and Epiphany, Surf inspired.

-No xlibs dependency &mdash; works on wayland, weston.
+No xlibs dependency &mdash; works on wayland, weston, sway.

 No adsblock &mdash; but recommend `/etc/hosts block` list from  sites like someonewhocares.org (but only ads secction, whole is too long).